utm-lowe/Ultimate-Tic-Stack-Toe/README.md

 winner!
 If there is a tie, we will play a best two out of three runoff between the tied programs.

+If your program fails to produce valid moves, either through deadlocks or by repeatedly sending invalid moves, your program will be declared the loser of the match.
+Please make sure your program can respond to the board within 20 seconds of receiving the board.

+## Conclusion
 And with that, I will leave you to it.
 Go forth and write your competitive agent.